Find Nursing Colleges

 23% Freshmen Loans

-There are 1,245 full-time undergraduates at Northern Wyoming Community College District, and 3,741 students altogether.
+There are 3,741 students at Northern Wyoming Community College District in total, 1,245 are full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

 Approximately 23% of the students who attend this school take out loans.
-The typical student loan amount is $4,460 a year.
-The student loan default rate of 4.7% means most graduates are not struggling to pay off their loans.
+The average amount of student loans is $4,460 a year.
+The school reports a student loan default rate of 4.7% which is much lower than the average rate of 10.8%!

 #4